Sgt. James McNicol.

 During the

 summer of 1945, James had a brief relationship with Pte.
-Jean Neale and went out with her 4 times during the week prior
+Jean Neale and went

-to the murder.
-They had a slight tiff the night before the shooting when,
+tiff the night before the shooting when, according to Jean, James wanted to

-according to Jean, James wanted to stay talking outside her hut and she
+stay talking outside her hut and she didn't.
+After this, she considered

-over.”
-James spoke to her again the next
+James spoke to her again the next night when she was with another girl

-asked her if she was going to the dance later on.
-She replied that,
+at the bonfire celebrating VJ day and asked her if she was going to the dance

-"she didn't know" and James left.
+later on.
+She replied that, "she didn't know" and James left.

 After the

-Allies victory over Japan (VJ Day) the previous day, there were, not surprisingly,
+Allies victory over Japan (VJ Day) the previous day, there were, not

-many parties and dances all over Britain and it was decided to hold a dance at
+surprisingly, many parties and dances all over Britain and it was decided to

-Thorpe Bay camp on the following evening (16th August) with the permission of
+hold a dance at Thorpe Bay camp on the following evening (16th August) with the

-the Commanding Officer, Captain Edmund Roxby.
+permission of the Commanding Officer, Captain Edmund Roxby.
+James had

-pints altogether during the afternoon and evening.
+altogether during the afternoon and evening.

 On the